Top facebook2xnew Top phone2xnew 01268 792278 Top email2xnew Email us Top search2xnew Login

 Leaving & returning to the UK by boat? - submit a Pleasure Craft report GOV.UK

-If you are leaving or entering the UK on a pleasure boat of any kind, you must submit a pleasure craft report.
+If you are leaving or entering the UK on a pleasure boat of any kind, you must submit a Pleasure Craft Report.
+This is an on-line process – click on the red coloured text above.

 The report gives Border Force and HMRC details of your voyage plan and people and goods on board.

-If you’re submitting your report online, you must do this within 24 hours and up to 2 hours before departure or arrival.
+You must do this within 24 hours and up to 2 hours before departure or arrival.
+You should receive an email confirming receipt of your planned voyage submission.

 SAILING FROM THE UK TO CALAIS AND RETURN